Origins in Staffordshire

 Richard and Mary had 11 children from 1736 to 1762 including:

-- Richard Kelsall (1736 – 1764) married Sarah Shore in Madeley Staffordshire in 1755.
+- Richard (1736 – 1764) married Sarah Shore in Madeley Staffordshire in 1755.
 Their son Thomas married Sarah Edwards in Stoke and gave rise to many descendants in Staffordshire.
 Another son George had a daughter Ann who married John Lamb in 1806.
 Their son, Thomas Kelsall Lamb had a son, another Thomas Kelsall Lamb who moved to Australia and has present days descendants in Queensland who have retained Kelsall as a middle name.
+Both Richard and brother John are listed as colliers in the Neston registers.
+From the locations of baptisms we can say that Richard and Sarah moved to Neston between March 1758 and August 1760.
+This coincides with the opening of coal mines in Neston in 1759.

-- Sarah married Thomas Hooler (or Hulley) and was also living on the “Burnwood royalty” in 1833.
-She may also have married John Haddock and a Dickenson.
+- Sarah (1762 – 1847) married Thomas Hooler (or Hulley) and was also living on the “Burnwood royalty” in 1833 as Sarah Dickinson).
 She was alive age 80 in the 1841 census living in Burntwood with Thomas Hulley and family, listed as a pauper; she died in 1847.

-Robert Kelsall was baptised at Bistre July 1, 1758 and died in May 1820.
+Robert Kelsall was baptised at Bistre July 1, 1758 and was buried 1 January 1828.
 He is described in the Hawarden registers as a machine man collier.
 He married Mary Jones in 1784.
 Mary was born in Hawarden parish in about 1765 and was still alive at the time of the 1851 census aged 86.
 She died 1 January 1852 of “decay of nature” age 89.

 The Hawarden registers and census records suggest as many as 12 children for Robert and Mary, including: